FaiyazKhaled07/Efficient_Newton_Steps_for_Sparse_Feed_Forward_Neural_Networks/README.md

 # Efficient_Newton_Steps_for_Sparse_Feed_Forward_Neural_Networks
 For solving a system of n-nonlinear equations Newton-Raphson method is utilized in conjunction with sparse feed-forward neural networks.
-A factorized Newton method have been developed to perform Newton step to reduce the computational cost and make it efficient for large amount of data.
+A factorized Newton method have been developed to perform Newton step to reduce the computational cost and make it efficient for large amounts of data.

 1) Data is generated randomly by defining a system of n-nonlinear equations.
 2) Not just an arbitrary sparse, a special tridiagonal sparse structure is used to create the network.